AlexandreFoley/CEC-Daemon/readme.md

 -  copy the service file to systemd.
 -  activate the service.

+# Packaging in a more robust way
+- compiling with nuitka seemed to have worked on the first try.
+    - `python -m nuitka --standalone cecdaemon.py`
+    - More testing is needed ofc. so far so good.
+    - I suspect libcec has been pulled in to the "package".
+That's undesirable for proper distribution (forbidden by many distros), but I don't care enough.
+If there's ever interest in this project by other I can revisit this.
 # TODO
 - Make all the function that expect strings in pyCECclient robust to bad input.
 Must protect libCEC from it for better stability.
 - improve the situation regarding files and working directory. currently "hardcoded" just after the import statements of cecdaemon.py